amirabaskanov/streamlit_data_visualisation/README.md

 # streamlit_data_visualisation
 CS 230 Python Final Project on Streamlit.
-Data Visualisation of Establishments in Massachusetts using Pandas and Streamlit
+Data Visualisation of Regulated Cannabis Facilities in Massachusetts using Pandas and Streamlit